-It’s an interesting time also to reflect on the economic structure of the world… What can we teach our kids at these times?
+It’s an interesting time to reflect on the economic structure of the world… What can we teach our kids at these times?
 Can we talk to them about the economy and think “deeper” into finance and money… What I find interesting and sad is the way local wages are just barely $10 a day here.
-That’s probably Why we (“westerners/bule”) can come here to Bali and have our ‘cheap holidays’ (or anywhere in SE Asia).
+That’s probably Why we (“westerners/bule”) can come here to Bali and have ‘cheap holidays’ (or anywhere in SE Asia).

 Though the lives of common people in the East were simple, and natural; they were RICH in local trade and harmonious with nature… Java (Indonesia) still boasts (in my books) local knowledge permaculture systems, traditional medicines and recipes for health tonics from plants every household grew… Prior to a “world bank”, each local economy had decided VALUE that reflected fair trade and work/standards.
 These economies traded and Thrived.
 These were RICH nations… Look at their cultures… their costumes, how they made clothes and the artifacts of culture…

 Let’s think back to the “old trade” days for a moment: even back to bartering… If I have something I’ve worked a day to make, it would probably be of around equal value with/to someone else’s product which took around the same amount of time to make (not taking the cost of materials into account)… just roughly.
 Same with factories… maybe a fridge would trade for near to the value of a dishwasher; a jug for a rug etc.